 The story is largely portrayed via in-game cutscenes, however there are also a number of Files (diaries, memos ect.) players can collect.
 These will often provide additional insight into the goings on across the overall narrative, but some are more vital as they will provide information pertaining to solving puzzles or maybe hinting as to where to go next.

-Like the original, Resident Evil offers up two different characters--Chris Redfield and Jill Valentine--to select from.
-Each offers up a differing take on the same narrative, though what separates them the most is the gameplay implications, as Jill Valentine's version of the game is significantly easier and more accessible than Chris'.
+Like the original, Resident Evil features two different characters--Chris Redfield and Jill Valentine--to select from.
+Each offers up a differing take on the same narrative, though what separates them the most is the gameplay implications, as Jill Valentine's version of the game is significantly easier and more accessible than Chris's.

 Each character also has their own unique supporting character that they will often encounter and interact with during the game.
 Jill Valentine has with her fellow STARS Alpha team member Barry Burton, whereas Chris has the rookie medic of STARS Bravo team, Rebecca Chambers.
 Both Barry and Rebecca will sometimes have to help the player character from a perilous situation, though Barry will always be an NPC.
 During Chris' story, however, players may take control of Rebecca Chambers on two separate occasions to help save Chris from dying of poison, and to kill the mutated plant monster Plant 42.